VIDEO AND PHONE SESSIONS AVAILABLE

 Maybe there’s constant tension at home…

-Or maybe your child seems withdrawn, anxious or depressed.
+Or maybe your teen seems withdrawn, anxious or depressed.

-You catch yourself wondering if your child will ever be able to feel good about their friendships, their school work, or themselves.
+You catch yourself wondering if your teen will ever be able to feel good about their friendships, their school work, or themselves.
 You wonder if they’ll ever fit in.

 You’ve been trying to help.
 Trying to reach your child.
 Trying to guide them to become the happy, confident person you know they can be.